Michigan Cannabis Prices: ...-Year Trends

 The Production Disconnect

-A critical asymmetry appears in the licensing data.
-While medical retail activity collapsed (Figure 7), medical cultivation infrastructure did not contract at the same rate.
-The surge in Class C medical grow licenses (Figure 5) created a production capacity that far exceeded the needs of the shrinking medical patient base.
-This structural overhang is visible in harvest metrics (Figure 4), where seasonal outdoor medical harvests continue to inject massive biomass volumes into the supply chain, feeding the adult-use market through the conversion loophole.
+Upon resumption in October 2021, Medical Class C license counts (Figure 5) had more than doubled, rising from 221 to 532 licenses.
+This revealed a significant capacity expansion far exceeding the needs of the shrinking medical patient base.
+The structural overhang is visible in harvest metrics (Figure 4), where seasonal outdoor medical harvests continue to inject massive biomass volumes into the supply chain, feeding the adult‑use market through the conversion loophole.

 Figure 1: Market Sales Volume